What is the Australasian School of Playback?

 A conversation session at the 2017 Playback Conference in Hobart recognised that there was a gap in training opportunities in Australasia for playback practitioners outside what is delivered by individual companies.
 The group recognised that there is vast experience in our ranks and that there is a need to make this experience more available in ways that allow for deeper engagement than is possible at conference sessions.
 There was also a strong acknowlegement of the important role that the NZ summer school had on playback development in our region.

 At a teleconference in September 2017 a decision was taken to begin offering training that would be hosted by a particular company with input from a couple of representatives from the broader community.
-Sydney Playback Theatre offered to host the first event and it is working with practitioners from Perth, the Blue Mountains and Wellington.
+Sydney Playback Theatre offered to host the first event and worked with practitioners from Perth, the Blue Mountains and Wellington to organise the first event ‘Deepening Relationships in Playback Theatre’ .

 Put simply the goal of the Australasian School of Playback is to provide an opportunity for all playback practitioners around the region to learn from some of the most experienced practitioners and trainers in the world.
 In this region we have an abundance of experience and we want to unlock that so that everyone can benefit.

 The intention is to start small but to build a framework that offers a variety of different events each year.
-It is likely that events will have a particular target group (eg. beginners, experienced, those wanting to develop leadership, conductors, musicians) and that there will be at least one event every couple of years that would meet the training needs/desires of most practitioners.
+It is likely that events will have a particular target group (eg. experienced practitioners, those wanting to develop leadership, conductors, musicians) and that there will be at least one event every couple of years that would meet the training needs/desires of most practitioners.